 Still, Herzog says he sees consumerism as a tide that won’t be turned back, so he advises healthcare organizations to accept the change and respond accordingly.

-Companies like referralMD, Healthgrades, and Vitals offer patients and providers tools to gauge which providers are both cost effective and high quality.
-Only time will tell as more data is available to showcase to consumers which providers are “Best” within a market place.
+Companies like referralMD, Healthgrades, and Vitals offer patients and providers tools to gauge which providers are both cost-effective and high quality.
+Only time will tell as more data is available to showcase to consumers which providers are “Best” within a marketplace.

 Imagine having the equivalents of a gatekeeper, a multilingual translator, an air traffic controller, and a bouncer in your nervous system.
 Now imagine that this team can modulate and redirect signals from the brain and the rest of your nervous system to other systems and organs in your body.
 Any signals heading the wrong way or behaving erratically could be course-corrected along the way.
 That’s a rough translation of the concept of bioelectronics.

-GSK’s Bioelectronics R&D unit is pursuing a relatively new scientific field that could one day result in a new class of medicines that would not be pills or injections but miniaturised, implantable devices.
+GSK’s Bioelectronics R&D unit is pursuing a relatively new scientific field that could one day result in a new class of medicines that would not be pills or injections but miniaturized, implantable devices.
 GSK believes that these devices could be programmed to read and correct the electrical signals that pass along the nerves of the body, including irregular or altered impulses that can occur in association with a broad range of diseases.
-The hope is that through these devices, disorders as diverse as inflammatory bowel disease, arthritis, asthma, hypertension and diabetes could be treated.
+The hope is that through these devices, disorders as diverse as inflammatory bowel disease, arthritis, asthma, hypertension, and diabetes could be treated.